 My period as a student nurse came about when, following problems trying to find something within the art world, I answered the call to nursing which, along with my love of the arts and practice as an artist, was something I felt deep within my being.
 The reason to enter children’s nursing particularly was that, in an interview for joining the nursing profession, the interviewing panel felt that my slight frame would be better placed with children than adults.
 The uniforms have changed greatly now to what they were in the 1970s but I wore the traditional blue dress with white starched linen apron and student’s small white nurse’s cap.
 At that time, within the hospital, there was a debate going on about whether the cap should remain as part of the uniform or whether it might not be necessary any more.
 A vote was held to decide the issue and everyone I knew voted for the cap to remain which it then did.
 All of our nursing intake were women and we felt strongly that the cap was part of our identity as nurses.
 We also had our nurse’s capes.

 The gift of the cape happened when I visited the Geriatric Unit where I had worked as an Art Therapist, a little while after my period as a nurse.
 I was its first Art Therapist and I worked there full-time.
 Besides this unit, my job included working in another geriatric hospital with links to the Royal Victoria.
 I was given a budget so that I could choose the materials I needed for the job.
 I kept this simple, concentrating on non-toxic paints to use with water, paper and brushes with handles easy to hold by those who had suffered strokes or other medical conditions.
 I was told I was the first person to be employed full-time in art therapy in Northern Ireland.
 It was an interesting job and I still remember many of the patients I worked with.
-The job itself could be problematic at times because of its then being introduced so recently within the hospital but I was delighted that the post was continued after my marriage meant I had to resign to be with my husband in England.
+The job itself could be problematic at times because of its being so recently introduced within the hospital.
+I found the working environment to be hierarchical and my post had yet to find its place within the heirarchy.
+I was delighted, however, that the position of Art Therapist was continued after marriage meant that I had to resign my post to be with my husband in England.
 I will never forget some of the patients.
 It was a privilege to help them in any way I could.

 Pictured below, is myself wearing the cape before hanging my exhibition Conflict in Mid Wales Arts Centre, Caersws in 2017.
 The cape played an important part in this exhibition.